 Due Dates: April 28, 2026 (Letter of Intent) | September 1, 2026 (Full application)

-Funding Amounts: Up to $12 million direct costs per project (max 5 years); total program funding up to $120 million.
+Funding Amounts: Up to $12 million direct costs per project (max 5 years); total program up to $120 million.